Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Applications to particular quantum transformations and transformations without a fixed causal order

-While not a priori particularly insightful (albeit indispensable when numerically optimizing over transformations of superchannels) in its own right, Eq.~\eqref{eqn::suptosupproj} allows one to directly deduce that transformations from superchannels to superchannels are not necessarily causally ordered.
-For example, for the space $\H_7$ to be the final output space, $T$ would have to satisfy ${}_7T = {}_{\xt7}T$, where $\xt \in \{0,2,4,6\}$.
+While not a priori particularly insightful (albeit indispensable when numerically optimising over transformations of superchannels) in its own right, Eq.~\eqref{eqn::suptosupproj} allows one to directly deduce that transformations from superchannels to superchannels do not necessarily display a fixed causal order, i.e., they are not limited to quantum combs and cannot necessarily be implemented by means of a quantum circuit.
+In particular, counting input and output spaces, if $T$ corresponded to a supermap with a fixed causal order, it would have to satisfy the properties of a $3$-slot comb (see Fig.~\ref{fig::suptosup}).
+For example, for the space $\H_7$ to be the final output space of such a $3$-slot comb, $T$ would have to satisfy ${}_7T = {}_{\xt7}T$, where $\xt \in \{0,2,4,6\}$.
 From Eq.~\eqref{eqn::suptosupproj}, we directly see that this is not the case for any $\xt$, and, for instance, we have ${}_7T - {}_{47}T = {}_{67}T - {}_{467}T - {}_{567}T + {}_{4567}T \neq 0$ and analogously for $\xt = 0,2,6$.
 In a similar vein, this can be checked for the other potential final output spaces $\{1, 5, 3\}$, with the same result.
-Consequently, there exists valid general maps from superchannels to superchannels which do not have to be causally ordered. $\blacksquare$ \end{example}
+Consequently, there exists valid general maps from superchannels to superchannels which do not have a fixed causal order. $\blacksquare$ \end{example}

+\begin{example}[Unital channels to unital channels] As a last example, we will now consider transformations mapping unital channels to unital channels.
+A linear map $\map{C}:\L(\H_\inp)\to\L(\H_\out)$ is unital if it preserves the identity operator, i.e., $\map{C}(\id_\inp)=\id_\out$, in Choi picture if $C\in\L(\H_\inp\otimes\H_\out)$ is the Choi operator of the channel $\map{C}$, $\map{C}$ is unital if and only if $\tr_\inp(C)=\id_\out$.
+Quantum channels which are unital are also referred to it as \textit{bistochastic channels}.
+Transformations between them were first analysed in Ref.~\cite{chiribella20timeflip}, where the authors introduced the ``quantum time flip'', object which was explored in an experimental context in Ref.~\cite{Stromberg2024timeflip,Guo2024timeflip}.